How much sample do I need and how do I submit my samples?

-Read Illumina’s sequencing introduction to find out more about short read sequencing or visit the PacBio website to learn more about long read sequencing.
+Read Illumina’s sequencing introduction to find out more about short read sequencing or visit the Oxford Nanopore to learn more about long read sequencing.
 The Centre also runs a series of NGS focused workshops and seminars throughout the year.
 To learn more about these email us to sign up to our mailing list.
 There is a link at the bottom of our homepage.

-Which sequencer should I use for my project?
+Which sequencer or library preparation method should I use for my project?

-Please visit our technology page for further information on the different technologies we have or contact us for project planning assistance.
-Illumina’s sequencing coverage calculator can help determine the number of runs required to arrive at the correct coverage for your experiment.
+Illumina’s sequencing coverage calculator - to calculate the number of runs required to arrive at the correct coverage for your experiment.